 Currently enrolled students can receive transfer credit from classes taken at other institutions by following the instructions on the website for the Transfer Credit Approval Form.
 The Transfer Credit Approval Form can be accessed online at http://tcaf.engin.umich.edu/.
 An evaluation typically takes two to four weeks and results in the notification of course transferability and the credit hours that will be earned upon completion of the course(s) with a grade of "C" or better.
 Online courses will be evaluated for transfer credit in the same manner and should also be submitted for approval via the Transfer Credit Approval Form.
-The College of Engineering allows a maximum of 12 credits for online transfer coursework.
+The College of Engineering has changed their policy of only allowing a maximum of 12 credits for online transfer coursework.
+Beginning Winter term, 2022, there will be no limit to the number of online credits a student can transfer toward the degree.
+CoE will evaluate future transfer courses based on content and not format (i.e. stop disqualifying courses simply because they are online).
+Pre-approved courses that are taught online, will be accepted without further evaluation.
 Transfer evaluations are generally conducted by the Department that owns the equivalent course.
 Note that some Departments do not accept online courses.